DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 ## **Stage 2 - Feature Extraction**:

 These six data signals combined provide information on control flow in the RISC-V architecture.
 To allow for changes in program code (e.g. different instruction sequences), and to reduce input data width to the smart watchdog, features are extracted as shown below.
+The 164 bits are condersed down to just 16 binary features, with each feature capturing a single piece of information relating to the current instruction.

 ![](../Images/Feature_Layer.PNG)

 ## **Stage 3 - Dataset Preprocessing**:

-dfafagdg
+The feature layer is implemented in software (Python script)....

 ## **Stage 4 - SNN Model Design**: